World Chess Championship 2018: Organisation and location

 The match was held under the auspices of FIDE, the world chess federation, with the organisation rights belonging to Agon, its commercial partner.

 Following the previous championship match in 2016, the president of FIDE, Kirsan Ilyumzhinov, said that the next venue would be in London or somewhere in Asia.
 Japan, South Korea and Singapore all said they were prepared to host the match.
 In November 2017, London was revealed as the host.

 The Chief arbiter was Stéphane Escafre from France, and deputy arbiter was Nana Alexandria from Georgia.
 The appeal committee was composed of International Grandmasters and was chaired by Alexander Beliavsky (Slovenia) with Nigel Short (England) and Jóhann Hjartarson (Iceland) also present.
 The FIDE Supervisor was Ashot Vardapetyan, an International Arbiter from Armenia.

 The match took place at The College in Holborn, Central London, an impressive Victorian building with a glass dome on the roof.
 The interior was refitted for the match to provide an elevated rectangular playing space that was to be sound-proof and set behind unidirectional glass so that the players were separated from the audience: the players could be seen, but they would not see the spectators who stood in near total darkness.
 To attend the event, ticket prices ranged from £45 to £100.
 It was also broadcast online, with IM Anna Rudolf and GM Judit Polgár providing commentary.

 The first move of each game of the match was ceremonially performed by guests invited by the organisers.
 Among the guests were movie stars Woody Harrelson (who also made the first move in game one for the previous championship match in New York) and Tom Hollander; Ellisiv Reppen, partner of Jan Gustafsson, who was part of Carlsen's team in New York; Wikipedia founder Jimmy Wales; Sergey Karjakin, the previous challenger for the chess championship; Daniel Weil, the person who designed the pawn he moved, as well as the rest of pieces and the chessboard; and Lucy Hawking, daughter of physicist Stephen Hawking.
 For the first five minutes of actual game time, photographers were allowed to remain in the playing space to take photos.

 Live analysis

 The games were analysed live by the Sesse computer, running Stockfish.
-The computer uses a 20-core 2.3 GHz Haswell-EP CPU, which is significantly more powerful than most personal computers.
+The computer featured a 20-core 2.3 GHz Haswell-EP CPU, which is significantly more powerful than most personal computers.